lostPixels/plot-runner-agent/API_DOCUMENTATION.md

 3. Monitor upload progress through the status endpoint
 4. Handle errors gracefully - the plotter may be busy or disconnected
 5. Clear projects when done to free up storage space
-6. Pass configuration parameters in the `/plot/{layer_id}` request body for layer-specific settings
+6. Pass configuration parameters in the `/plot/{layer_name}` request body for layer-specific settings
+7. Use layer names as shown in `available_layers` from the status response